ACASI Volunteer Opportunities

-Activities with the child may include simply spending a few hours a month listening, attending community events, helping with homework, or playing in a park, or playing fun and challenging games via virtual interactions.
+Activities with the child may include simply spending a few hours a month listening, attending community events, helping with homework, spending time in a park, or playing fun and challenging games via virtual interactions.

 What makes a good mentor?
 Accordion Closed

 There are many qualities and characteristics that make a good mentor, including:

 - a sincere desire to be involved with a child/young person